Updated: Feb 10, 2021

 The good news is that most all business in the US Virgin Islands are open with COVID-19 protocols and some restrictions in place.
 You’ll find St Croix restaurants and bars open – including some new ones! – with live entertainment.
+Be sure to follow our St Croix Calendar to see what’s happening on the island while you’re here.
 Reservations are always recommended as they are running at 50% capacity.
 With many of the island’s restaurants open-air establishments – dining out isn’t a lot different these days.
 Just wear your mask when you’re not seated at the table.

 No Mask, No Service.
 Masks are required to be worn inside all public spaces including stores, restaurants, hotel lobbies, taxis, etc. There is a first time fine of $50 and subsequent fines of $100 for violating this mandate.